silx-kit/silx/doc/source/install.rst

 Using pip
 +++++++++

-Configure your PATHÂ environment variable to include the pip installation directory, the same way as described for Python.
+Configure your PATH environment variable to include the pip installation directory, the same way as described for Python.

 The pip installation directory will likely be ``C:\Python35\Scripts\``.